18sp01/accounting-system/README.md

 ## Additional Features
 ### 1. Statistical graphs
 One of the additional features is a new function which helps users visualize their spendings and savings.
 Through the use of graphs, we remind users of their progress towards their financial goals.
 Common statistics such as total income, total expenses, and total income + expenses are available and users can enter what type and what account to compare theses statistics to.
+### 2. Budget planner
+Expanding on a simple budget setting function, we created a planner where the user can choose how long they want to budget (e.g. 1 day for daily, 7 days for weekly, etc.).
+The accouting system tracks in real time how much money the user can spend until the budget time is over.
-### 2. Simple user interface
+### 3. Simple user interface
 Since it could be difficult for users to build a habit to track their spending, we hope to make doing so as easy as possible.
 We have created a simple user interface where users can give commands by entering a single letter.
-### 3. Budget planner
-Expanding on a simple budget setting function, we created a planner where the user can choose how long they want to budget (e.g. 1 day for daily, 7 days for weekly, etc.).
-The accouting system tracks in real time how much money the user can spend until the budget time is over.
+### 4. Interface configuration
+Users can adjust the interface dimensions to view more records and have a wider and longer view.

 ## Getting started
 In the terminal of your linux server, please clone the repository using: